\'Etoiles and Valuations: Preliminaries on complex analytic spaces

 \begin{proof} The fact that $\mathcal O_{X,p}$ is Noetherian and Henselian is proven in Theorem 45.5, and by fact 43.4, \cite{N}.
 Excellence is proven in Section 18 of \cite{EGAIV} (or Theorem 102, page 291 \cite{Ma}), and by (ii) of Scholie 7.8.3 \cite{EGAIV}.
 Let $A=\mathcal O_{X,p}$.
 Since $A$ is a local ring, the natural map $A\rightarrow \hat A$ is an inclusion. $A$ and $\hat A$ have the same Krull dimension (formula 1' of page 175 \cite{Ma}).
 Statements 2 and 3 follow from (vii) and (x) of Scholie 7.8.3 \cite{EGAIV}.
 Further, $\hat{\mathcal O}_{X,p}$ is a domain if and only if $\mathcal O_{X,p}$ is a domain by Corollary 18.9.2 \cite{EGAIV}. \end{proof}

-The dimension $\dim E$ of a subset $E$ of a complex analytic space $X$ and the local dimension $\dim_a E$ of $E$ at a point $a\in X$ are defined in II.1 and V.4.4 \cite{L}.
+The dimension $\dim E$ of a subset $E$ of a complex analytic space $X$ and the local dimension $\dim_a E$ of $E$ at a point $a\in X$ are defined in II.1 and V.4.4 of Lojasiewicz's excellent book \cite{L}.
 If $E$ is an analytic space, then $\dim_aE$ is the Krull dimension of $\mathcal O_{E,a}$.

 \begin{Lemma} Suppose that $Y$ is a reduced complex analytic space, and $\pi:B\rightarrow Y$ is the blow up of a closed complex analytic subspace $E$ of $Y$.
 Then $Y$ is reduced.
 If $Y$ is equidimensional, then $B$ is equidimensional. \end{Lemma}